 Colorado Lift Tickets Price Comparison | 2019-2020 Ski Season

-The prices shown below for Colorado lift tickets have all been been updated for the 2018-2019 regular ski season.
-Keep in mind that these are REGULAR SEASON prices, which means they will be a little cheaper than after the Christmas Holiday season (Dec 17 – Jan 6ish), and they will be more expensive DURING the Christmas Holiday.
-Having stated that, these prices are accurate as of today directly from the resorts’ websites.
+The prices shown below for Colorado lift tickets have all been been updated for the 2019-2020 regular ski season.
+Keep in mind that these are REGULAR SEASON prices, which means they will be a little cheaper than after the Christmas Holiday season (Dec 20 – Jan 5ish), and they will be more expensive DURING the Christmas Holiday.
+In addition, prices change at most resorts by the day depending the day for lots of reasons.
+We have taken a sample of prices from hte weekend of Jan 24, as this is juts a normal weekend in the middle of the season.
+These prices are accurate as of today directly from the resorts’ websites.
 Prices fluctuate a little bit day-to-day by a few dollars, so don’t view these as actual price but instead a pretty tight estimate.

 We say this every year, so let us say it again: buy your lift tickets online and at least a week in advance.
 Except for Wolf Creek, every other resort will give you a solid discount by booking your lift tickets online a week ahead of time.
 More important: You will never pay more for a lift ticket than you pay at the lift ticket window.
 It’s quite literally the highest price you can pay.
 Even better, book with us and get even DEEPER discounts on lift tickets.
 There, we said it.
 Let it snow.

 2019-20 Discount Colorado Lift Ticket Deals and Packages